Litschi21/ai-content-creator/README.md

 # ai-content-creator
-This project's use is generating video content, in both short- and longform videos, using Reddit posts from a variety of subreddits.
+Automatically generate videos by converting Reddit posts into AI-narrated videos with background gameplay.

 ## Description
-This AI content creator uses tkinter for a user-friendly interface, then fetches Reddit posts from a picked subreddits (with many more options as well), then generates an mp3 file using that text, then it transcribes that mp3 file to create the subtitles with ffmpeg and moviepy.
-Finally, it combines Minecraft background footage with the subtitles to create a finalized mp4 file.
-It's use is mostly to help with quick content generation, making use of Reddit's API and various other tools.
+- User-friendly GUI using tkinter
+- Fetch Reddit Posts from chosen subreddit using API
+- Generate mp3 file using edge-tts
+- Transcribe using OpenAI's faster-whisper
+- Burn subtitles into background footage with ffmpeg and moviepy

 ## Getting Started

 ### Dependencies
-The dependencies are all written out in the requirements.txt file and can be imported easily using `pip install requirements.txt`.
+The dependencies are all written out in the requirements.txt file and can be imported easily using `pip install -r requirements.txt`.
 You should have Python 3.x and above.
 OS does not matter, although this was designed on Windows 10/11, so it might not work on other OS systems.
+You can find the background footage used at [this](https://www.google.com) Google Drive link.

+Additionally, you need to create a Reddit API X and enter it into the `r` variable at the bottom of the `reddit_fetch.py` file.
+This will require a client id, a client secret, and a user agent.
+A user agent can be any string, but it should follow some basic formatting and should mention the name of what you're using as well as your Reddit account name (formatted as `r/userx`).
+To get the client id and client secret you need to do as follows:
+  1. Head to [this](https://www.reddit.com/prefs/apps) link and click "create an app" (or create another app if you already have one).
+  2. Input the name of the application into the "name" field and mark the "script" box.
+  3. Enter a short description of your app (not necessary, but recommended).
+  4. For the redirect uri (not URL!) you should just enter `https://localhost` or use a website to contact you (twitter, own website, etc.)
+  5. Complete the captcha and click "Create App"

+For additional information, refer to [Reddit's API documentation](https://www.reddit.com/dev/api/).

 ### Installing
 You can download my program by downloading all of the files and installing the dependencies as detailed above.
 You should enter